dan-osull/rob/README.md

 Is your SSD full of games that you don't want to delete?

-Do you have a slow or metered internet connection that means it's impractical to download games on demand?
+Do you have a slow or metered internet connection that means it's impractical to uninstall and re-download games at will?

-`rob` is a command line tool that frees up space on your SSD by moving data to a library of folders on another disk.
+`rob` is a command line tool for Windows that frees up space on your SSD by moving data to a library of folders on another disk.

 `rob` creates a [symlink](https://en.wikipedia.org/wiki/Symbolic_link) from the original location to the library so that games continue to work and can be updated.

 The process is reversible: `rob` can move a game back to your fast disk on demand.
 This is quicker than downloading it again and doesn't use any of your data allowance.

-While `rob` was designed with games in mind it works with folders of any type.
+While `rob` was designed with games and SSDs in mind it works with folders and drives of any type.

 ## How to use